tomervivek/tomervivek/README.md

 ---

 ## 👨‍💻 About Me
-I'm a Software Engineer with around 4 years of experience in React.js and Next.js,React Native, currently working at **Tata Consultancy Services (TCS)**, specializing in projects within the **BFSI (Banking, Financial Services, and Insurance) domain**.
+I'm a Software Engineer with around 4 years of experience in React.js and Next.js, Java, Spring Boot currently working at **Tata Consultancy Services (TCS)**, specializing in projects within the **BFSI (Banking, Financial Services, and Insurance) domain**.

 I am passionate about:
 - Building scalable and performant web applications and mobile applications